PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 ![Optional Text](/Rickdiculously%20Easy/_resources/380d1b0562be4575a485325880fd6713.png)

-So far we found 2 flags for a total of 20 points 110 points left to go.
+**So far, we found 2 flags for a total of 20 points, and 110 points left to go.**

 * * *

 ## Nikto scan results